Select your location

 2.2 License Grants.

 (a) Licenses.
-The applicable Affirm Policies and Service Terms shall set forth all terms and conditions governing any licenses related to the Services or Affirm Products.
+The applicable Affirm Service Terms will set forth all terms and conditions governing any licenses related to the Services.

 2.3 Restrictions on Use of the Services.
 Merchant will not: (a) offer for sale or lease, or sell, resell, or lease, or in any way transfer the Services; (b) attempt to create a substitute or similar service through use of, or access to, the Services; or (c) access or use the Services in a way intended to avoid incurring Fees, misrepresent usage or performance data, misrepresent transaction amounts or item data, misrepresent user information, or knowingly permit Customers and third parties to engage in actions that are prohibited under the Agreement.
 In addition, Merchant will not, nor will Merchant allow any third party to (i) modify, translate, reverse engineer, decompile, disassemble, otherwise attempt to derive source code from, or create derivative works based on, Affirm IP, (ii) make unauthorized copies of Affirm IP, (iii) modify or remove any proprietary notices, disclosures, disclaimers, or Affirm Marks from the Services or Affirm IP, or (iv) use the Services or Affirm IP in any manner or for any purpose other than for which the Services or Affirm IP have been provided or incorporated.

 2.4 Marketing Materials.
 Affirm may provide certain pre-approved marketing language and disclosures (“Affirm Approved Marketing Materials”) to Merchant to offer and market the Services.
-Merchant may not use any materials, other than Affirm Approved Marketing Materials, to offer and market the Services, subject to brand and marketing guidelines in the Affirm Policies and Service Terms.
-In no event will Merchant modify Affirm Approved Marketing Materials or use Affirm Marks in a way not otherwise provided for in the Affirm Approved Marketing Materials without Affirm’s prior approval.
-Merchant further agrees to (a) comply with Affirm Policies and Service Terms in displaying Affirm Marks on Merchant Sites and in Merchant marketing materials, and (b) include Affirm Marks wherever Merchant markets, offers, or promotes the Services.
-Merchant permits, and agrees to obtain any third-party licenses or consents required to enable, Affirm to use Merchant Marks in marketing or promotional materials in connection with the Services, at no additional cost to Affirm.
+Merchant may not use any materials, other than Affirm Approved Marketing Materials in the form provided by Affirm, to offer and market the Services, and in all cases such uses are subject to brand and marketing guidelines in the Affirm Service Terms.
+Merchant will include Affirm Marks wherever Merchant markets, offers, or promotes the Services.
+Merchant permits, and will obtain any third-party licenses or consents required to enable, Affirm to use Merchant Marks in marketing or promotional materials in connection with the Services, at no additional cost to Affirm.
 Affirm may withdraw its approval of any Affirm Approved Marketing Materials upon notice to Merchant.
-If Merchant breaches its obligations under this Section 2.4, Merchant will immediately cure such breach, including by removing any non-compliant marketing materials from Merchant Sites.
+If Merchant breaches its obligations under this Section 2.4, Merchant will immediately cure such breach, including by removing any non-compliant marketing materials from Merchant Channels.

 3. Merchant Payouts and Merchant Fees.

-3.4 Fraudulent Transactions.
-The Parties will work together to prevent fraudulent Customer transactions and minimize the risk of loss associated with such fraudulent transactions, including by complying with the applicable processes and procedures set forth in the Affirm Policies and Service Terms.
+3.3 Fraudulent Transactions.
+The Parties will work together to prevent fraudulent Customer transactions and minimize the risk of loss associated with such fraudulent transactions and will comply with applicable processes and procedures set forth in the Affirm Service Terms.

 4. Service Restrictions.

 4.1 Prohibited Businesses.
-Merchant agrees that the categories of business and business practices described in the Prohibited Business Policy (each, a “Prohibited Business”) referenced in the applicable Affirm Policies and Service Terms, are ineligible for the Services, and Merchant will not allow the Services to be used in connection with any Prohibited Business.
+The categories of business and business practices described in the Prohibited Business Policy (each, a “Prohibited Business”) referenced in the applicable Affirm Service Terms, are ineligible for the Services, and Merchant will not allow the Services to be used in connection with any Prohibited Business.

 5. Confidential Information and Data Security.

 5.1 Confidential Information.
-In connection with the Agreement, including the negotiation of the Agreement, a Party (“Recipient”) may receive or have access to confidential or proprietary information of the other Party or its affiliates (“Discloser"), whether received or disclosed by such Parties or their respective personnel, representatives, or other agents (collectively “Representatives”).
-As used in the Agreement, “Confidential Information” means the information exchanged by the Parties prior to or during negotiation of the Agreement that should be reasonably understood to be confidential or proprietary in nature, regardless of whether such information was provided subject to a nondisclosure agreement between the Parties, the terms and conditions of the Agreement, any proprietary information, Enhanced Analytics information, technical data, demographic information, Customer data, Personal Information, trade secrets, or know-how, including research, product plans, products, services, customers, customer lists, software, developments, inventions, processes, formulas, technology, designs, drawings, engineering, hardware configuration information, marketing, finances, or other business information disclosed by either Party either directly or indirectly in any form but excluding information that: (a) was lawfully, and not otherwise as a result of any violation of confidentiality obligations, in Recipient’s possession before receiving it from Discloser; (b) is rightfully received by Recipient from a third party without restriction, and, to Recipient’s knowledge, without a breach of a confidentiality obligation imposed on such third party; (c) is or becomes generally available to the public other than through a breach of the Agreement; or (d) was or is independently developed by Recipient without use of or reference to any Confidential Information.
+In connection with the Agreement, including the negotiation of the Agreement, a Party (“Recipient”) may receive or have access to confidential or proprietary information of the other Party or its affiliates (“Discloser''), whether received or disclosed by such Parties or their respective Representatives.
+As used in the Agreement, “Confidential Information” means the information exchanged by the Parties prior to, during or after the negotiation of the Agreement that should be reasonably understood to be confidential or proprietary in nature, regardless of whether such information was provided subject to a nondisclosure agreement between the Parties, the terms and conditions of the Agreement, any proprietary information, technical data, demographic information, trade secrets, or know-how, including research, product plans, products, services, customers, customer lists, software, developments, inventions, processes, formulas, technology, designs, drawings, engineering, hardware configuration information, marketing, finances, or other business information disclosed by either Party either directly or indirectly in any form but excluding information that: (a) was lawfully, and not otherwise as a result of any violation of confidentiality obligations, in Recipient’s possession before receiving it from Discloser; (b) is rightfully received by Recipient from a third party without restriction, and, to Recipient’s knowledge, without a breach of a confidentiality obligation imposed on such third party; (c) is or becomes generally available to the public other than through a breach of the Agreement; or (d) was or is independently developed by Recipient without use of or reference to any Confidential Information.
 For avoidance of doubt, Affirm’s proprietary financial platform, including any solution designs, specifications, enhancements, or improvements made thereto, is Affirm’s Confidential Information.

 5.3 Privacy; Data Security.
-The Parties agree to protect, secure, and maintain information processed and handled under this Agreement in compliance with Applicable Law and applicable privacy and data security terms and conditions set forth in the Affirm Policies and Service Terms.
+The Parties will process information under this Agreement in compliance with Applicable Law and the terms and conditions set forth in the applicable Affirm Service Terms.

 6. Representations and Warranties.

 7.1 Merchant Indemnification.
-Merchant will defend, indemnify, and hold harmless Affirm, its affiliates, and their respective officers, directors, agents, employees, successors, and assigns (individually and collectively, an “Affirm Party”) from and against all penalties, damages, losses, or expenses (including reasonable attorneys’ fees) (collectively, “Losses”) suffered, incurred, or sustained by any Affirm Party resulting from or arising out of any claim relating to: (a) Merchant’s breach of an obligation under the Agreement and the Affirm Policies and Service Terms, including fines or penalties arising from such breach; (b) personal injury (including death) or property damage resulting from Merchant’s acts or omissions; (c) Merchant’s breach of its obligations under the Agreement with respect to the offering, marketing, sale, or distribution of goods or services that are Prohibited Businesses; (d) the goods or services provided by Merchant, including any claims for false advertising, unfair business practices, discrimination, or product defects; (e) any amounts, including taxes, interest, and penalties, assessed against Merchant by any governmental authority arising from Customers’ purchases of Merchant Products; (f) Merchant’s violation, misappropriation, or infringement of the IP of a third party; (g) fraud, gross negligence, or willful misconduct of Merchant; or (h) the acts or omissions of Merchant Personnel.
+Merchant will defend, indemnify, and hold harmless Affirm, its affiliates, and their respective officers, directors, agents, employees, successors, and assigns (individually and collectively, an “Affirm Party”) from and against all penalties, damages, losses, or expenses (including reasonable attorneys’ fees) (collectively, “Losses”) suffered, incurred, or sustained by any Affirm Party resulting from or arising out of any claim relating to: (a) Merchant’s breach of an obligation under the Agreement, including fines or penalties arising from such breach; (b) personal injury (including death) or property damage resulting from Merchant’s acts or omissions; (c) Merchant’s breach of its obligations under the Agreement with respect to the offering, marketing, sale, or distribution of goods or services that are Prohibited Businesses; (d) the goods or services provided by Merchant, including any claims for false advertising, unfair business practices, discrimination, or product defects; (e) any Taxes and other governmental fees and charges (and any penalties, interest, and other additions thereto) that are imposed on Merchant with respect to or in connection with Merchant's use of the Services and any Taxes in connection with Merchant's business; (f) Merchant’s violation, misappropriation, or infringement of the IP of a third party; (g) fraud, gross negligence, or willful misconduct of Merchant; (h) the acts or omissions of Merchant Representatives; or (i) a Security Incident of Affirm Personal Data on information systems owned, controlled, or subcontracted by Merchant or by a Merchant Subprocessor resulting from Merchant’s or Merchant Subprocessor’s negligent acts or omissions.

 9. Dispute Resolution.